opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

     The condition of a person being a candidate.
 A single person may have multiple candidacies if:

     * The person competed to hold multiple public offices, even in the same election.
-    * The person competed to hold the same public office in more than one election.
-This includes:

-        - A person who is elected to a public office, serves a full term and runs for re-election as an incumbent candidate.
+    * The person was elected to serve a term in a public office and later sought re-election to the same public office.
-        - A person who wins a contest to become a nominee for a public office (known as a "primary election" in U.S. politics) who advances to the final contest of candidates (aka, the "general election").

 Candidate
-    A person competing to be elected to hold a particular public office.
+    A person competing to serve a term in a public office.

 Contest
-    A specific decision with a set of predetermined options (aka, "selections") put before voters via a ballot in an election.
-These contests include the selection of a person from a list of candidates to hold a public office or the approval or rejection of a ballot measure.
+    A specific decision with a set of predetermined options put before voters in an election.
+These contests include:

+    * Selecting candidates to serve terms in public offices.
+    * Selecting options set forth in a ballot measure.
+    * Selecting a preferred political party to hold power.

 Election
-    A collection of political contests decided in parallel through a process of compiling official ballots cast by voters and adding up the total votes for each selection in each contest.
+    A collection of political contests held within a political geography that are decided in parallel through a process of compiling official ballots cast by voters and adding up the total votes for each selection in each contest.

 Election Day
     The final or only date when eligible voters may cast their ballots in an election.
 Typically this is also the same date when results of the election's contests are first publicly reported.

 Incumbent
     The candidate for a public office who also currently holds that public office.
+Also applies to the political party that currently holds majority power.

+Office Term
+    The interval in which an elected candidate is expected to retain a public office before being re-elected or replaced.

+    For a variety of reasons, an office holder may vacate an elected office before serving a full term.
+This is known as an "unexpired term", a situation which could require an additional contest (known as a "Special Election" in U.S. politics) to fill the empty public office.

 Party
     A political organization to which public office holders and candidates can be affiliated.
+In some electoral systems, such as `party-list proportional representation <https://en.wikipedia.org/wiki/Party-list_proportional_representation>`_, voters may also directly elect political parties to hold power in lieu of or in addition to specific candidates endorsed by the political party.

 Public Office
     A position within a governmental body which is filled through an election contest.

 Runoff Contest
-    A contest conducted to decide a previous contest in which no single selection received the required number of votes to decide the contest.
+    A contest conducted to decide a previous contest in which no single option received the required number of votes to decide the contest.

-Selection
-    A predetermined option that voters could select on a ballot in an election contest.

-Term of Office
-    The period of time a person elected to a public office is expected retain the position before being re-elected or replaced.

-    For a variety of reasons, an office holder may vacate an elected office before serving a full term.
-This is known as an "unexpired term", a situation which could require an additional contest (known as a "Special Election" in U.S. politics) to fill the empty public office.

 Ticket
-    Two or more allied candidates competing together in the same contest fill two or more public offices.
+    Two or more allied candidates competing together in the same contest where terms in multiple related public offices are at stake.
 For example, in U.S. politics, candidates for President and Vice President run together on the same ticket, with the President at the top of the ticket.

-Vote
-    A specific selection selected by a voter on a ballot in an election contest.

-Voter
-    A person who is eligible to vote in an election.
+    Note that candidates on the same ticket are not necessarily affiliated with the same political party.

 Write-in
     A vote in a contest wherein the voter explicitly names a preferred selection for an election contest, rather than choosing from among the predetermined selections listed on the ballot.